-These 10 bells are a great bet for your off-road steed.
-Some are designed specifically for mountain bikes while others are constructed in such a way that they won’t be clanging through your entire ride when you don’t want them to.
+These 10 bike bells are designed specifically for mountain bikes while others are constructed in such a way that they won’t be clanging through your entire ride when you don’t want them to.

 The original Oi was a beautiful bell, but had some problems — mostly that it was quiet.
 The Luxe version brings a new design with a stronger striker, as well as more metal in the construction.
 It’ll last longer, should work more effectively to let people know you’re coming down the trail, and still looks amazingly good.

-The biggest benefit of the Oi Luxe is that it’s a very low-profile bell.
+The biggest benefit of the KONG Oi Luxe bike bell is that it’s a very low-profile bell.
+Its a really cool bike bell.
 It doesn’t stick up off of your bars very much, and there’s almost no risk of getting it caught on a tree or in a bush.
 You pay for that with less volume, but if you often ride in quiet forests, it might be enough.

 If you’re looking for a more traditional bicycle bell, there may be no better choice than the Spurcycle Compact Bell.
 This bell is renowned for its clear, loud tone that persists for several seconds after you ring it.
 And with a bit of finesse on the hammer, you can make it as quiet or as loud as you’d like.

 The compact version is easier to fit on a crowded handlebar and is less likely to get in your way.
 Note, however, that it’s only compatible with 22.2mm handlebars.